flowcean/flowcean/docs/examples/one_tank.md

 The complete source code for this example can be found [in the repository](https://github.com/flowcean/flowcean/blob/main/examples/one_tank/run.py).
 See also [Run this example](#run-this-example) on how to run this example locally.

-The dynamics of the system can be described by an ordinary differential equation (ODE).
+The dynamics of the system follow an ordinary differential equation (ODE).
-This type of equation relates the change in a variable (it's derivative) to its actual value.
+ODEs describe the derivative of a variable (e.g. it's change over time) as a function of the variable itself.

-For this example the system can be descirbed by the ODE
+For this example the system is described by the equation

 $$ \dot{x} = \frac{b V(t) - a \sqrt{x}}{A} $$

 where $x$ is the water level in the tank, $\dot{x}$ is the change of the water level over time, $V(t)$ is the time-dependent inflow, $A$ is the tank area, and $a$ and $b$ are scaling constants for the equation.
 The solution of an ODE is not a single value, but a function (here $x(t)$) or a series of it's values for different times $t$.
-As solving an ODE can be quite complicated, ofthen numerical solvers are used which compute solution points starting from an initial value.
+As solving this ODE analytically is quite complicated, a numerical solver is used which compute solution points starting from an initial value.
 In this example, the initial value is the initial level of the liquid $x(0) = x_0$ in the tank.

-The other free parameters from the above equation are set to
+The free parameters from the above equation are set to

  $A$ | $b$ |  $a$
 -----|-----|------
  $5$ | $2$ | $0.5$

-The inflow is given by $V(t) = \mathrm{max}\left(0, \sin\left( 2 \pi \frac{1}{10} t \right)\right)$ and as the initial condition is $x_0 = 1$.
+The inflow is given by $V(t) = \mathrm{max}\left(0, \sin\left( 2 \pi \frac{1}{10} t \right)\right)$ and the initial condition is $x_0 = 1$.
 Using a suitable numerical solution algorithm, the equation can be solved for the level $x_n$.
 Since the solution is not continuous, the level is not a function of time, but a discrete function of the sample number $n$.
-The corresponding time can be calculated by multiplying the sample number $n$ by the step size $h$ between two samples.
+The corresponding time can be calculated by multiplying the sample number $n$ by the step size $T$ between two samples.
 The graph below shows the development of the water level $x$ from zero to ten seconds.

 ![Differential equation solution plotted over time](./images/one_tank_graph.svg)

-## Learning Modeles
+## Learning Models

 After setting up the simulation, we want to use two different learners to predict the level of the tank $x[n]$ given the current input $V[n]$ and the level and input in the previous two time steps.
 The unknown function we are looking for and that we want to learn is

 $$ x_n = f\left(V_n, x_{n-1}, V_{n-1}, x_{n-2}, V_{n-2}\right). $$

-To do this, we first need data to learn the function from in Flowcean.
+To do this, we first need data to learn the functions representation in Flowcean.
 Normally this data would be recorded from a real CPS and imported into the framework as a CSV, ROS bag or something similar.
 However, since we know the differential equation describing the system behavior, we can also use this equation to generate data.
 We can do this by using an [`ODEEnvironment`](../reference/flowcean/data/ode_environment.md) to model the ODE as an [`IncrementalEnvironment`](../reference/flowcean/core/environment/incremental.md) within the framework.